 The ideal used car combo is one that wasn’t expensive when purchased new and is also a proven reliable ride for a long time after it leaves the lot.
 Kia Rio checks both boxes and as Business Insider points out, “hatchbacks are less expensive than compact SUVs to begin with, and as they are in less demand than crossover SUVs, they are a better deal for the buyer.”
 When shopping for a used Rio, look back three years because while, “a brand new Kia Rio has a base price of just $15,390 making it one of the best new car deals under $18,000; 2016 models now cost about a third less than that.”

 Car you should buy used: Subaru Outback

 The all-wheel-drive Outback is a rugged, high-mileage workhorse of a car that can be relied on to continue to provide a low-maintenance, low-cost of ownership experience even when buying a used model from upwards of a dozen years ago.
-Subarus are often considered good values both used and new; see if the Outback ranks as one of the top cars to buy new.
+Subarus are often considered good values both used and new.

 Car you should buy used: Nissan Altima

 Ranking as the number one used car under $15,000 on Carmax’s 2019 survey, a mid-decade Altima scores big because it “provides the ideal balance of affordability, functionality, and style.”
 While the price and performance will get you to sign the paperwork, it is what’s under the hood of the Nissan Altima that will have you driving away happy because “the base engine packs a surprising punch with its 2.5 liter, 182 horsepower engine.”